-These waffles are a great way to start any day!
-They are low carb, gluten free and most importantly delicious!
+These keto waffles are a great way to start any day!
+They are low carb, gluten-free and most importantly delicious!
 Enjoy them topped with your favorite syrup and plenty of butter!

 We eat them almost every weekend, and I usually triple or even quadruple the recipe to have some extras on hand throughout the week!

-Also, since many of you have asked, I use the Oster DuraCeramic Belgian Waffle Maker – which is a real steal at less then $20!
-I hated to spend a ton on a waffle maker that I knew I wasn’t going to use daily so the price was just right, plus it’s small enough that it doesn’t take up too much space, and big enough that it makes a good size waffle.
+I use the Oster DuraCeramic Belgian Waffle Maker - which is a real steal at less than $20!
+I hated to spend a ton on a waffle maker that I knew I wasn't going to use daily so the price was just right, plus it's small enough that it doesn't take up too much space and big enough that it makes a good size waffle.

 Fluffy Low Carb Waffles